KickAssCommerce/KickAssCommerce/doc/philosophy.md

 ## Architecture

+#### Avoid being monolithic
+Swapping out any part of the application for another solution should be easy.
+The idea of KickAss is to offer API based middleware between various services.

+#### Loose coupling
+We want to have you choose the libraries and techstack you work with.
+The goal is to make all code undependant of each other by using Dependency Injection.

 #### Domain oriented paths
 Classes are ordered by their domain.
 Anything concerning products (except bridge classes) can be find in `src/Product`.
 Wondering where you can find a class?
 Just think of what domain it belongs to.